-My siblings and I chose our meals for holidays and birthdays, when we were young.
+When we were young, my siblings and I chose the meals for our birthdays and holidays.
 We always picked sweet and sour meatloaf; how we loved it!
 There was never a Christmas Eve that our home didn’t boast of its tantalizing smells, for they arose from the roasting of beef, with its contrast of vinegar and brown sugar, mustard and tomato sauce.
 The aroma was remarkable.

 I asked Jesus into my life on December 16, 1994, but my healing didn’t begin to materialize with clarity until Mother’s Day of 2013; this marked the start of my attendance at Abundant Life Family Church, where the word is taught in all its pure simplicity.